JuliaAI/LearnAPI.jl/docs/src/index.md

 also be able to consume these alternative data representations, for performance benefits in some situations.

-The fallback data interface is the [MLUtils.jl](https://github.com/JuliaML/MLUtils.jl) `getobs/numobs` interface, here tagged as [`LearnAPI.RandomAccess()`](@ref), and if the input consumed by the algorithm already implements that interface (tables, arrays, etc.) then overloading `obs` is completely optional.
+The fallback data interface is the [MLCore.jl](https://github.com/JuliaML/MLCore.jl) `getobs/numobs` interface (previously provided by MLUtils.jl) here tagged as [`LearnAPI.RandomAccess()`](@ref).
+However, if the input consumed by the algorithm already implements that interface (tables, arrays, etc.)  then overloading `obs` is completely optional.
 Plain iteration interfaces, with or without knowledge of the number of observations, can also be specified, to support, e.g., data loaders reading images from disk.

 Some canned data front ends (implementations of [`obs`](@ref)) are provided by the [LearnDataFrontEnds.jl](https://juliaai.github.io/LearnDataFrontEnds.jl/stable/) package.